joshborut/joshborut.github.io/_posts/2024-10-24-research-meta-analysis.md

 Never before has this quote held more truth.
 After finding a journal article about the application of AI for renewable energy with notable conflicts of interest that I thought would be __the one__, I realized that the paper was not so much a study as much a design scheme for the neural network model.
 With that, I dove back into the sea of journal articles--courtesy of the *Horace Mann Katz Library*--until I stumbled across an *alluring* (pun intended) paper on the effectivity of fishing hooks.
 With that, I cast my meta-analysis rod and started reeling in the data (last pun...maybe).

 # 1. Hypotheses
-[Hook Types Influence The Catch Effectiveness, Injuries, and Survival Rates of Fishes in Recreational Fishing](https://research-ebsco-com.horacemann.idm.oclc.org/c/qideok/viewer/pdf/n2ua7c4iav) is an experimental study that investigates the optimal hooks for catch and release fishing to prevent fish injuries and mortality.
+[Hook Types Influence The Catch Effectiveness, Injuries, and Survival Rates of Fishes in Recreational Fishing](https://research-ebsco-com.horacemann.idm.oclc.org/c/qideok/viewer/pdf/n2ua7c4iav) is a 2023 experimental study that investigates the optimal hooks for catch and release fishing to prevent fish injuries and mortality.

 Although the null hypothesis is not *explicitly* stated, it is that there is no statistically significant relationship between __fish survival rates__ and the __types of hook__ used to catch them.
 The alternative hypothesis is that both __circle hooks__ and __octopus hooks__ impact fish survival rates, with __octopus hooks__ resulting in a higher likelihood of survival.
 In addition, the authors draw other conclusions with respect to hook effectivity.
 Nonetheless, this alternative hypothesis is the main focus.
 The independent variable is the hook type while the dependant variables are fish survival rate, injury type, and the number of fish caught.